junxit/us-congress-bills-116/metadata.md

 - 2019-02-22 — Introduced in House
 - 2019-02-22 — Referred to the House Committee on Transportation and Infrastructure.
 - 2019-02-22 — Sponsor introductory remarks on measure.
 (CR E193)
+- 2019-02-25 — Referred to the Subcommittee on Economic Development, Public Buildings, and Emergency Management.
+- 2019-02-25 — Rules Committee Resolution H. Res.
+144 Reported to House.
+Rule provides for consideration of H.J.
+Res.
+46 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2019-02-26 — Considered as unfinished business. (consideration: CR H2217-2218)
+- 2019-02-26 — Considered under the provisions of rule H. Res.
+144. (consideration: CR H2130-2141)
+- 2019-02-26 — DEBATE - The House proceeded with one hour of debate on H.J.
+Res.
+46.
+- 2019-02-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-02-26 — On passage Passed by the Yeas and Nays: 245 - 182 (Roll no. 94). (text: CR H2130)
+- 2019-02-26 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.J.
+Res.
+46, the Chair put the question on passage of the joint resolution, and announced by voice vote, that the ayes had prevailed.
+Mr. Graves (MO) demanded the yeas and nays, and the Chair postponed further proceedings until later in the legislative day.
+- 2019-02-26 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 245 - 182 (Roll no. 94).(text: CR H2130)
+- 2019-02-26 — Rule H. Res.
+144 passed House.
+- 2019-02-26 — Rule provides for consideration of H.J.
+Res.
+46 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2019-02-26 — The previous question was ordered pursuant to the rule.